UW-GDA/Redlining_Temp/README.md

 ### 2) Regression Results
 **2-1.
 Tree Canopy Cover as a Mediator**
+* This model shows that percentage of tree canopy cover in neighborhoods is negatively associated with land surface temperature, which means that neighborhoods with higher proportion of tree canopy cover are more likely to have higher land surface temperatures.
-* The mediating effect of urban forests on land surface temperatures is more substantial in cities with lower population density.
-In contrast, the mediating effect of impervious surfaces on land surface temperatures is weaker in cities with higher population density.
+* The mediating effect of tree canopy proportion on land surface temperature is more substantial than the direct effect of HOLC grades.
+In this model, the indirect effect of tree canopy cover accounts for 81% of the total effect on land surface temperature.
+* Given that the Chi-Square statistic (3.283) is not statistically significant, and the fit indices — CFI (0.996), RMSEA (0.085), and SRMR (0.012)—indicate a good model fit, this model adequately represents the data.

 <p align="left">
   <img src="results/regression1_figure.png" alt="Regression figure for tree canopy" width="800">